How To Remove Malware From Your PC

 • About 20–45 minutes, depending on the scan

-👉 If you don’t have antivirus installed yet, install one first before continuing.
+👉 If you don’t have antivirus (affiliate link for U.S. and Canada only) installed yet, install one first before continuing.

 Step-by-Step Instructions